playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 It's important, however, to acknowledge that your decisions on the UX can impact your users long into their usage.
 We should be sure to test our behaviors and verify with those users that they enjoy using your app.

 > Why are you talking about this now?
-What does it matter?
+How does it matter?

 It matters because if the end users don't enjoy the experience of working with our apps, we have some work to do.